 Side note: I will never book a flight with a connection longer than four hours, it is just wasted time sitting in an airport.

-Alternatively use the connection destination as place to visit, this worked really well for us when we flew to Bali via Kuala Lumpur, we booked a return from London to KL, spent two days there before flying over Indonesia to travel around.
+Alternatively, use the connection destination as a place to visit, this worked really well for us when we flew to Bali via Kuala Lumpur, we booked a return from London to KL, spent two days there before flying over Indonesia to travel around.
 The connector flights plus hotel in KL worked out cheaper than buying direct return flights to Bali.
 I know a lot of people do this with the Wow Air flights to North America which stop in Reykjavik (Iceland).

 Make use of Skyscanner everywhere tool but also Google Flights is your friend